ialeksiienko/anki-cli/README.md

 ## Features

 - Add single or multiple words in the format `word - translation`
-- Automatically creates the deck if it doesn't exist
-- Supports custom deck names and the default "Basic" note type
+- Supports custom deck names and note types

 ## Requirements